saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 ### The Mystery of Declining Satisfaction

-*This composite scenario illustrates a pattern observed across multiple implementations:*

-Four months after launch at a healthcare system, teams noticed something strange: user satisfaction scores were declining, but they couldn't figure out why.
+Four months after launch at another healthcare system, they noticed something strange: user satisfaction scores were declining, but they couldn't figure out why.

 The agent responded quickly (1.8 seconds average).
 Accuracy seemed reasonable (85% of queries handled).
 Infrastructure metrics showed all systems operational.